Xilinx/Vitis_Libraries/graph/docs/src/guide_L2/kernels/ConnectedComponent.rst

 Overview
 ========

-In graph theory, a component, sometimes called a connected component, of an undirected graph is a subgraph in which any two vertices are connected to each other by paths, and which is connected to no additional vertices in the supergraph (from wikipedia).
+In graph theory, a component, sometimes called a connected component, of an undirected graph is a subgraph in which any two vertices are connected to each other by paths.
+It is connected to no additional vertices in the supergraph (from wikipedia).
-The API will compute the (weakly) connected component (CC) of each vertex and return a graph with the vertex value containing the lowest vertex id in the CC containing that vertex.
+The API computes the (weakly) connected component (CC) of each vertex and returns a graph with the vertex value containing the lowest vertex id in the CC containing that vertex.

 Algorithm
 =========

-The implemented Connected Component is based on Breadth-first Search graph traversal equiped with one First-In-First-Out queue.
+The implemented Connected Component is based on Breadth-first Search graph traversal equipped with one First-In-First-Out queue.
-The pseduo-code is shown as below:
+The pseudo-code is shown below:

 .. code::